 Abies x shastensis

 The firs in the Klamath Mountains are dizzyingly complex, and more than once I've misidentified or given up in despair.
-Based on what I had read, I wanted to find subalpine fir at Sky High Lakes in the Marble Mountain Wilderness.
+Based on what I had read, I expected to find subalpine fir at Sky High Lakes in the Marble Mountain Wilderness.
 There is a continuum of red fir in the Sierra, which becomes Shasta fir in the Klamath Mountains, and noble fir scattered in extreme northwest California and southeast Oregon.

 The firs I found do not have the narrow, spire-like form associated with subalpine fir, but do have grayish bark with resin blisters, and a somewhat starlike pattern to the new growth.

 I was told by someone far more knowledgeable than me that these are Shasta firs.